cstub/cstub.github.io/_tabs/about.md

 ### About me

-As a Machine Learning Engineer, my expertise lies at the intersection of AI innovation and practical application.
+As a Machine Learning Engineer and AI Engineer, my expertise lies at the intersection of AI innovation and practical application.
 I develop and deploy machine learning and deep learning models, specializing in constructing robust machine learning systems from concept to large-scale production environments.
 My expertise includes tailoring algorithms to business needs, optimizing performance, and ensuring scalable integration into existing technologies.
 I am deeply interested in machine learning and deep learning methodologies, consistently striving to keep up-to-date with the latest developments in the field.